 (d) the claimant is to file with the Court and provide to all other parties a copy of an agreed list of the significant issues in the case;

 (e) in the event that there is no agreement between the parties as to the list of significant issues, each party must file with the Court and serve on all other parties a copy of its proposed list of issues; and

 (f) any other documents set out in the notice.

 5.17.
-At the initial case management conference, the parties' legal representatives (or any party if not legally represented) should be in a position fully to inform the Court of the following:
+At the initial case management conference, the parties' legal representatives (or any party appearing in person) should be in a position fully to inform the Court of the following:3

 (a) the issues likely to arise in the proceedings;